What Is the Bid-Ask Spread?

 Why is the spread in futures typically tighter than in CFDs?

 Futures are traded at central exchanges where thousands of market participants compete directly.
 CFDs are traded against the broker, who uses the spread as a revenue source and is not required to allow genuine competition.
+The result: futures spreads in liquid markets are nearly always at 1 tick, while CFD spreads are noticeably wider.

 What is a normal spread for NQ futures?

 During main trading hours (US session), the NQ futures spread is 0.25 points (1 tick).
 Outside main trading hours or before major news, the spread can widen to 2-4 ticks.
+The ES (S&P 500 futures) also maintains a near-constant 1-tick spread during regular trading hours.

 Can the spread be zero?

 Theoretically not, since bid and ask represent different market participants.
 In practice, the minimum spread is 1 tick (the smallest tradable price increment).
+Even in the most liquid markets in the world, such as the ES future, there is always at least a 1-tick spread.